Fraternalilab/Hackathon_Summer2019/README.md

 During the event we will be solving a set of problems with a particular focus on computational biology.
 The following exercises will cover algorithmic design and automated data analysis tasks.

-- Problems 1-4 will test your algorithmic thinking for which coding solutions can be easily tested.
+These problems will test your algorithmic thinking for which coding solutions can be easily tested.
-- Problem 5 will test you collaborative effort skills.

 __1.__ [**Counting DNA Nucleotides**](./problem-1/README.md)